pitosalas/cleancont/output/2022-05-10-5-programming-languages-with-the-least-competition-yet-command-the-highest-salaries.md

 ---
 title: "5 Programming Languages With the Least Competition Yet Command the Highest Salaries"
-subtitle: "[ 5 Programming Languages With the Least Competition Yet Command the Highest Salaries](https://link...."
+subtitle: "5 Programming Languages With the Least Competition Yet Command the Highest Salaries"
 category: "290"
 tags: ["1318"]
 date: "2022-05-10"